 In order to maintain control in case of an unexpected abrupt detach of the controlling application, a watchdog timer is implemented in the device.
 This mechanism is called Heartbeat.
 On start-up of the command sender application, the Access Privilege Register in the device's BRM must be set.
 With that the Heartbeat timer in the device starts.
 This Heartbeat timer has to be triggered periodically by a read/write register access from the host to the device.
-The timeout of the Heartbeat can be adjusted through a register in the device capability register in the device's BRM.
+The timeout of the Heartbeat can be adjusted through a register in the bootstrap register map.
+The presence of a Heartbeat mechanism is indicated by a bit in the device capability register in the device's BRM.
 It may be disabled through a bit in the device configuration register in the BRM.

-In case the Heartbeat counter is not triggered by a register access longer than what is specified in the Heartbeat Timeout register, the device stops streaming and resets the access privilege status and resets communication parameters.
+In case the Heartbeat counter is not triggered by a register access longer than specified in the Heartbeat Timeout register, the device stops streaming and resets the access privilege status and resets communication parameters.
 After a Heartbeat timeout it should be possible to communicate with a device using default communication parameters for example the baud rate of serial devices.
 It is technology dependent which parameters are affected.